Hatfield College, Durham: Post-war

+In a sign of changing attitudes towards authority, students voted to boycott formal dinners in May 1964 after a dispute with Master Thomas Whitworth (1957–1979) over whether or not jeans counted as formal wear.
 Reforms were subsequently introduced.
 Joint standing committees, composed equally of staff and students, were set up to "deliberate almost every conceivable topic" and the undergraduate Senior Man was allowed to take part in meetings of the college's governing body.
-By 1971, a "liberal and balanced" Governing Body had been achieved: consisting of 4 college tutors, 4 elected tutors, 4 delegates from the Junior Common Room, and a representative from the Hatfield Association alumni group.
-Writing in the same year, a satisfied Whitworth was able to boast of warding off the "mischievous opportunism" of student "exhibitionists".
+By 1971, a "liberal and balanced" Governing Body had been achieved, with both college tutors and delegates from the Junior Common Room, and a representative from the Hatfield Association alumni group.